Find UK Tuition

 - Which qualifications do you prepare your students for?

 - Anything and everything really: beginner, 11+, GCSE, IGCSE, AS Level, A Level, BA level.

 - Do you have an up-to-date DBS (Disclosure & Barring Service, formerly CRB) Certificate?

 - I have numerous CRBs to be honest with you!
 Every time you register with an agency or work in a school you need to get one, so numerous!

 - Describe your arrangements for online tutoring.

 - I'm more than happy to tutor via Skype.
-It works absolutely great so long as you have the same material either end.
-There even exists an Ancient Greek format, which is a fun one to master!
+It works brilliantly so long as you have got the same material either end.

 - Tell me about some of your current students.